 Our EC3 children transitioning to Grade 1 often have a higher achievement level since they are already familiar with the curriculum expectations, unlike new Grade 1 entrants.
 Our early childhood teachers also work closely with Grade 1 and Grade 2 teachers, helping to ensure a seamless transition between the “Early Years” programme and into Grade 1 IB PYP.

-Our early childhood block is designed to be like a school within a school.
+At our Nanyang campus, our early childhood block is designed to be like a school within a school.
 We offer a supportive, nurturing environment and small class sizes that are comparable to an outstanding preschool.
 We have a range of resources and areas available that promote a vibrant and exciting learning space.
 We cap class sizes at 18 students, helping young learners form close bonds of friendship.
 This is important as it ensures that children feel confident with their peers.
 They are also able to learn the importance of friendships and positive working relationships from a young age.
 Since our early childhood block is also part of our larger campus, young learners will gain familiarity with the school environment, helping to facilitate a smooth transition to primary schooling.